-2) Fair Pruning Mapper (PAMF): Probabilistic task pruning potentially favors task types with shorter execution times, resulting in unfairness.
+6.3.2.
+Fair Pruning Aware Mapper (PAMF)

+Probabilistic task pruning potentially favors task types with shorter execution times, resulting in unfairness.
 This is because shorter tasks usually have a higher probability of completion within their deadlines.
-PAMF heuristic aims at mitigating this unfairness.
+PAMF is designed to mitigate such unfair task pruning.
+In this mapping heuristic, thresholds (dropping and deferring) are adjusted for task types unfairly treated.

-PAMF favors task types that have suffered from pruning.
-By relaxing the pruning thresholds for tasks of unfairly treated task types, the system can prevent bias against them.
-We define sufferage value at mapping event e for each task type f, denoted ε{ef} , that determines how much to decrease (i.e., relax) the base pruning threshold.
+We define a sufferage value at mapping event e for each task type f, denoted ε{ef} , that determines how much to decrease (i.e., relax) the base pruning threshold.
 Note that we define 0 as no sufferage.
 We define fairness factor (denoted θ) as a constant value across all task types in a given HC system by which we change sufferage value of task types.
 This fairness factor denotes how quickly any task's sufferage value changes in response to missing a deadline.
 A high factor results in large relaxation of probabilistic requirements.
 Updating the sufferage value occurs upon completion of a task in the system.

 A successful completion of a task of type f in mapping event e results in lowering the sufferage value of task type f by the fairness factor, i.e., $\varepsilon{ef} = \varepsilon{(e-1)f} - \vartheta$, whereas for an unsuccessful task we add the fairness factor, i.e., $\varepsilon{ef} = \varepsilon{(e-1)f} + \vartheta$.
-We note that we limit sufferage values (ε{ef}) to be between 0 to 100%.
-Then, the mapping heuristic determines the fair pruning threshold for a given task type f at a mapping event e by subtracting the sufferage value from the base pruning threshold.
+Note that we limit sufferage values (ε{ef}) to be between 0 to 100%.
+The mapping heuristic determines the fair pruning threshold for a given task type f at a mapping event e by subtracting the sufferage value from the base pruning threshold.

-Updated pruning threshold enables PAMF create a more fair distribution of completed tasks by protecting tasks of unfairlytreated types from pruning.
+This updated pruning threshold enables PAMF creates a more fair distribution of completed tasks by protecting tasks of unfairly-treated types from pruning.
 Once we update pruning thresholds for suffered task types, the rest of PAMF functions as PAM.